Skip to main content

 GLP-1 medications affect the brain's reward system by reducing activity in regions that drive food cravings, including the nucleus accumbens.
 Patients often describe a quieting of "food noise," and many report less interest in alcohol, gambling, and compulsive shopping.
 The full neuroscience is still being mapped.

 The difference between semaglutide and tirzepatide is the number of receptors targeted.
 Semaglutide is a GLP-1 agonist.
-Tirzepatide is a dual GIP and GLP-1 agonist, which produces about 5 percent more weight loss in head-to-head trials and often better tolerability.
+Tirzepatide is a dual GIP and GLP-1 agonist, which produces about 5% more weight loss in head-to-head trials and often better tolerability.
 Cost and access often decide which one we start.

 Compounded GLP-1s differ from brand-name versions in price, regulation, and quality control.
 Reputable 503A and 503B compounding pharmacies can produce semaglutide that is bioidentical to brand-name.
 Less reputable suppliers may sell mislabeled or contaminated product.
 We only work with vetted, USP-tested compounders.

 Some patients respond better than others to GLP-1s because of differences in baseline metabolic dysfunction, gut hormone biology, sleep, stress, and genetics.
-About 10 to 15 percent of patients are "non-responders" who lose less than 5 percent.
+About 10% to 15% of patients are "non-responders" who lose less than 5%.
 We adjust dose, switch agents, or add adjuncts in those cases.

 GLP-1s interact with resistance training in a powerful way.
 The medication creates a calorie deficit.
 Lifting tells the body to keep muscle.
-Together they produce a body composition shift that diet alone rarely achieves.
-Patients who skip strength training often lose 30 to 40 percent of weight as muscle.
+Together they produce a body composition change that diet alone rarely achieves.
+Patients who skip strength training often lose 30% to 40% of weight as muscle.

 The role of bone health on a GLP-1 is real and underestimated.
 Rapid weight loss can lower bone mineral density.
 We track DEXA scans, ensure adequate protein, calcium, and vitamin D, and emphasize weight-bearing exercise to protect the skeleton during loss.